The Trials of the Twin Seas is available now as a late pledge.

 MR: I would suggest approaching the adventure as a limited run psychological horror series.
 Lean into the atmosphere and mystery.
 Lonely cliffs.
 Angry seas.
 Looming gray skies.
 And everyone holding fast to their secrets.

 Horror at Herrogate will be one of the adventures featured in Trials of the Twin Seas, a full-colour hardcover collection of our BEOWULF adventures.
-Sign up for the forthcoming Kickstarter here!
+Grab a late pledge now!